Chatter

 A heavyduty deadbolt with a one-inch bolt is good, but make sure the strikeplate is securely fastened to the frame.
 When a burglar enters, he will first look for possible exits.
 A lock that needs a key to open it from the inside could help trap a burglar, but some building codes ban them as a safety (fire) hazard.
 If all the trades contractors at a new house were given keys, changing the door locks could make sense.
 Sliding glass doors have their own vulnerabilities and security enhancements, but anything is only as secure as its installation.
 Chet told of visiting one house where the homeowner had wanted the door to slide open the other way; the installer obliged by taking it, out spinning it around, and installing it the desired way — Chet walked outside, had the homeowner lock the latch, and then Chet lifted the door out of its frame!

 Commonsense appeared a number of time in the program.
 It is important to know your neighbors, so they can watch your place, and you can watch theirs.
 Although you might want to proudly show the shipping box, from your large television, on garbage day, it might be better if you cut it into small pieces.
-Alarm systems also were covered — your insurance company might give a discount if you have an alarm, but remember, the system keeps tracks of when it was turned on!
+Alarm systems also were covered — your insurance company might give a discount if you have an alarm, but remember, the system keeps track of when it was turned on!
 Find out the amount of coverage actually provided by your insurance policy — the standard amount is small, maybe one to two thousand dollars.
 Are you covered while travelling to and from coin shows?
 While travelling, remember to be aware of your surroundings; maintain a low profile, and remove those show badges as soon as you can!
 There was more to this program than is covered in this short report, and there is more to security than could fit into this presentation; luckily for us, Chet provided a handout covering alarms, safes, and more.

 Current Advertisers